 Carolyn received her Bachelor of Science degree in Child and Family Studies from Syracuse University and completed her Master of Science degree in School Counseling from C.W.
 Post.
 She developed and implemented a Substance Abuse Prevention Program for the Harrison School District before joining the Cold Spring Harbor School District as a school counselor.

 Randy earned his BFA in Theater from Southwest Missouri State University (now Missouri State University) and completed his Master of Arts degree in Dance from The Ohio State University.
 Randy has served as the Interim Director for the Academic Advising Center and was the former Coordinator for the International Studies minor.
 In addition, he was the Coordinator for the campus-wide Mentor Program 1995-2000.
 At present, Randy coordinates the Advising Linkage Initiative that pairs an academic advisor with an academic department to promote a better working relationship between Academic & Transfer Advising Services and the academic departments.
 Randy also provides administrative support for The Center for Dance, Movement and Somatic Learning and teaches DAN 102 - Introduction for World Dance Cultures.

-Randy has served as the Director for Interdisciplinary Arts for the Living Learning Centers housed in Greely College.
-To gain a better understanding of the undergraduate experience, Randy has served on the College of Arts and Sciences Undergraduate Council and was co-chair for the 2007-2008 academic year and is a permanent member for the Academic Judiciary Committee.
+Randy has served as the Director for Interdisciplinary Arts for the Living Learning Centers housed in Greeley College and has served on the College of Arts and Sciences Undergraduate Council and was co-chair for the 2007-2008 academic year.
+In addition, Randy is a permanent member for the Academic Judiciary Committee.
 Randy's former duty was as academic reviewer for the Phi Beta Kappa Honors Society, Stony Brook Chapter.
 Randy's tenure at Stony Brook has afforded him the opportunity to work within the academic and administrative areas.
 Randy enjoys working with the excellent team in Academic and Transfer Advising Services.